Offered Online Only

 - Over the course of their studies, students can only apply two “C” grades in courses taken toward the degree.

 - Students may transfer up to six credit hours, if applicable, from another graduate program.

 - Students must maintain continuous registration, equal to or greater than one credit while completing graduate degree requirements.
 MS Accountancy students can do this by registering for CMT 600 – Continuous Registration.
-This may be taken for up to six semesters at which time it is expected that all program requirements will have been met.
+This allows for up to six semesters before all program requirements need to have been completed.
 Students must be registered at SUNY Polytechnic Institute during the term they intend to graduate.